 Yet, my simple blankets have pleased not only my children, but they have made great baby shower gifts for my closest friends and loved ones.

-I think that having a good sewing machine (I have one like this), is a very good investment.
+I think that having a good sewing machine like this, is a very good investment.
 Even though I’m not making clothes from scratch, I really appreciate being able to hem pants, sew holes, modify clothes that are too big, patch anything that needs it (including our tent once), and make blankets and any other sewing project I feel like tackling.

 Why Should You Make a Silky Blanket?